Annual cohorts are a standard requirement under IFRS 17

 Indeed, in its March 2020 letter to the International Accounting Standards Board (IASB) on IFRS 17 amendments, the European Financial Reporting Advisory Group (EFRAG) drew the Board’s attention to these concerns and recommended that the IASB reconsider its position on the matter.

-After much debate and consultation, the IASB made it clear that annual cohorts must be taken into account for IFRS 17 and issued an article on the topic in April 2020 (“In brief: IFRS 17 Insurance Contracts—Why annual cohorts?”).
+After much debate and consultation, the IASB made it clear that annual cohorts must be taken into account for IFRS 17 and issued an article (PDF.
+386KB) on the topic in April 2020 (“In brief: IFRS 17 Insurance Contracts—Why annual cohorts?”).

 Its decision is mainly explained by the importance of users of financial statements having clear information on profitability.
 It implies that mixing information based on different generations of contracts is not acceptable, as users would not be able to fully model future profitability.
 In addition, not applying annual cohorts could result in accounting losses being delayed, which the Board would view as unacceptable and imprudent accounting.

 Most of the arguments provided by insurers against annual cohorts were refuted by the Board.
 As a conclusion, while acknowledging the costs of implementation for insurers, the IASB considers that these are outweighed by the gains.

 For those insurers that took the option of not applying annual cohorts during their IFRS 17 projects, the decision of the Board will definitely add an unwelcome complexity.
 The additional data load needed to retain information by generation is not negligible and has potential impacts on IT too.
 Additional actuarial work will be required to define an acceptable calculation of the CSM by generation and further discussions between insurers on this subject seem likely.